 Optimizing your meta content is a great way to improve your ability to rank in Google search results.
 Why?
 Because meta content helps Google algorithmically understand better what your website is all about.

 Meta content that a search engine optimization agency will help you optimize include:

-Remember that a search engine may choose to show the meta content you create in search results, may choose to use part of it, or none at all.
+Remember that a search engine may choose to show the meta content you create in search results, may choose to use part of it, or none.
 You can’t choose – but having good meta content on your page increases the likelihood that search engines will use it.

 A site has good on-page SEO if its top keywords feature prominently in the places that search engine web crawlers assign greater value, including the URL, headers, title, and meta tags.

 Any keywords that feature prominently in the written content will help the page’s on-page SEO, but beware of “keyword stuffing.”
-Early SEO scams involved copy/pasting the keyword millions of times to try and rank for that keyword.
+Early SEO scams involved copy/pasting the keyword thousands of times to boost rank.
 Search engine algorithms can detect this kind of trickery and will actually penalize your site for it.
 In fact, after a certain point, using your keyword too many times will actually hurt your SEO.

 Another aspect of on-page SEO is the quantity of your website — the number of pages and sub-pages, as well as the sheer number of words and images to be found on the website.
 Search engine web crawlers have always taken a “more is more” approach to assigning authority to websites.
 It interprets more content and a bigger site index as more authority.
 But remember, the algorithms can also detect keyword stuffing and other forms of junk content.